 The CMDIR is the largest global registry of congenital muscle disease (CMD) affected individuals.
-Our goal is to achieve global registration of the CMD community and serve as the central hub for up to date information regarding CMD clinical studies and trials, expert diagnostics and care, and resources to educate affected individuals, families and caregivers.
-Through the CMDIR, the CMD community has a home, a place to register - with or without genetic confirmation - and a means by which to be notified about news, resources and opportunities to participate in clinical trials.
+Our goal is to achieve global registration of the CMD community and serve as the central hub for up to date information regarding clinical studies and trials, expert diagnostics and care, and resources to educate affected individuals, families and caregivers.
+Through the CMDIR, the CMD community has a home, a place to register - with or without genetic confirmation - and a means by which to be notified about news, resources, and opportunities to participate in clinical trials.

-The operations team behind the CMDIR continues to refine and perfect this tool in constant evolution to best serve the needs of the CMD stakeholder community.
+The team behind the CMDIR continues to refine and perfect this tool in constant evolution to best serve the needs of the CMD stakeholder community.

-- Rachel Alvarez, Executive Director
+- Rachel Alvarez, Executive Director, Cure CMD

-- Sarah Foye, OT, Team Titin
+- Sarah Foye, Team Titin

-- Alan Beggs, PhD, Department of Pediatrics, Harvard University, Boston, Massachusetts
+- Alan Beggs PhD, Department of Pediatrics, Harvard University, Boston, Massachusetts

-- Carsten Bonnemann, MD, NINDS, NIH, Bethesda, Maryland
+- Carsten Bonnemann MD, NINDS, NIH, Bethesda, Maryland

-- Sandra Donkervoort, MS, CGC, NINDS, NIH, Bethesda, Maryland
+- Sandra Donkervoort MS CGC, NINDS, NIH, Bethesda, Maryland

-- Carla Grosmann MD, Clinical Advisor
+- Carla Grosmann MD, Clinical Advisor, Curator

-- Oscar H. Mayer, MD, Pulmonologist, Children's Hospital of Philadelphia
+- Oscar H. Mayer MD, Pulmonologist, Children's Hospital of Philadelphia

-- Hemant Sawnani, MD, Pulmonologist, Cincinnati Children's Hospital Medical Center
+- Hemant Sawnani MD, Pulmonologist, Cincinnati Children's Hospital Medical Center

 - Cure CMD (registry administrator)